concur/developer.concur.com/direct-connects/ground-transportation.markdown

 3. Concur creates a production company for the travel supplier.
 4. The Travel Supplier registers their application with Concur by logging in to their production company.
 5. Concur configures Travel to send requests to the endpoint.
-6. The Travel client opts in to the Ground Transportation callout (within the Travel Configuration) to allow their users to view and book the available inventory.
+6. The Travel client opts in to the Ground Transportation callout using the Travel Configuration UI to allow their users to view and book the available inventory.
+Clients must contact Concur to have this setting activated

 Once the configuration is complete, the callout uses the following process: